runekn/x4-reactive-docking/README.md

 ## Updates

+* v3.0.0: Support for station defend subordinates.
+Support for auxiliary trade subordinates.
+Docking settings are now tied to the ship, rather than the pilot.
+Removed japanese translations, since they are outdated.
 * v2.3.3: Fix Reactive docking preventing Expanded Configuration Loader from working
 * v2.3.2: Use new official UI file declaration to avoid requiring disabled UI protection mode
 * v2.3.1: Fix compatibility with 7.50